jack0son/woke-dapp/@woke/wact/README.md

 Messages to an actor are stored in a FIFO queue and operated on sequentially.

 Actors execute a target function only upon receipt of a message.
-Upon conclusion, stateful actors may mutate their own encapsulated state which will be fed to the target function on its next execution.
-Deterministic behaviour using function composition is natural and achievable with the target function.
+Stateful actors may mutate their own encapsulated state by returning the new state which will be fed to the target function on its next execution.
+Deterministic behaviour using function composition is achieved naturally within the target function.

 **NB** Some rules which are not enforced by the library must be followed to maintain the reactive and side-effect resistant characteristics of actors.
 For